-- Scanned copy of photograph.
+- Scanned copy of passport-sized photograph

-- Scanned copy of bank passbook/cancelled cheque.
+- Scanned copy of bank passbook/cancelled cheque

-- Scanned copy of signature.
+- Scanned copy of your signature

-- Scanned copy of passport (mandatory for NRI applicants).
+- Scanned copy of passport (mandatory for NRI applicants)

-The file size of scanned copy of documents mentioned above is required to be between 4kb and 12kb and in the .jpeg/.jpg format only.
+Kindly note that the file size of scanned copy of documents mentioned above is required to be between 4kb and 12kb and in the .jpeg/.jpg format only.

-If you have generated PRAN card using Aadhaar, you have option to eSign the document by implementing the following steps:
+The easiest way to get your PRAN card activated is to get the document electronically signed by using the eSign option.
+If you have generated PRAN card using Aadhaar, you have option to eSign the document by implementing the following steps-

-2. OTP for the purpose of authentication will be sent to your mobile number registered with Aadhaar
+- OTP for the purpose of authentication will be sent to your mobile number registered with Aadhaar

 You can use the number printed on your PRAN card to log into your NPS account online.
-The following are the steps for PRAN Card Login:
+The following are the steps for PRAN Card Login-

 Step 1.
-Go to the NPS Login Portal and click on the “Login for Existing Subscribers” option if you already have PRAN card.
+Go to the NPS Login Portal and click on the ‘Login for Existing Subscribers’ option if you already have a PRAN card

-How do I Print PRAN Card?
+How do I Print PRAN Card

 - Select ‘Print & Courier’ option in the eSign/Print & Courier page

 - Take a print out of the completed form and paste your photograph in the designated space.
-Do not use staples/pins to affix the photograph.
+Do not use staples/pins to affix the photograph

 - Sign within the designated blocks provided for signature

-- Once PRAN has been allotted, you have to send the completed PRAN card application form with photograph to applicable CRA (Karvy/NSDL) within 90 of PRAN card allotment.
+- Once PRAN has been allotted, you have to send the completed PRAN card application form with photograph to applicable CRA (Karvy/NSDL) within 90 of PRAN card allotment

-How do I Check PRAN Card Status?
+How do I Check PRAN Card Status

-On the Track PRAN Card Status page you can check the dispatch status in case of new PRAN card, Re-issued PRAN as well as re-issued password/T-PIN.
+On the ‘Track PRAN Card Status’ page, you can check the ‘Dispatch Status’ in case of New PRAN card, Re-issued PRAN and re-issued password/T-PIN.

 Checking PRAN Card Balance

-Since the PRAN is primarily issued as a unique identifier for NPS subscribers, checking of PRAN card balance can be easily completed if you log into your National Pension System account.
+Since the PRAN is primarily issued as a unique identifier for NPS subscribers, checking of PRAN card balance can be easily completed if you log in to your National Pension System account.
 Once logged in, you can check the balance in both the compulsory Tier 1 account and optional Tier 2 account offered under the NPS pension scheme.

 PRAN Card Customer Care

-As PRAN card is issued to subscribers of NPS, the NPS customer care system also acts as the PRAN Card Customer Care system.
+As the PRAN Card is issued to subscribers of NPS, the NPS customer care system also acts as the PRAN Card Customer Care system.
 You can get in touch with PRAN card customer care services over the phone, by fax, online by email as well as in person at a nearby representative office.
 Know more about NPS/PRAN Card Customer Care Service.

-Can I have more than one PRAN Card?
+Can I have more than one PRAN Card